AdarshPBharath/Stock-Market-Prediction-Using-LSTM-and-Financial-Summary-Using-LLM/README.md

 Stock Market Prediction and News Summarization
 This project leverages machine learning and natural language processing to predict stock prices and summarize recent financial news related to a selected stock.
 The application provides insights into the stock's historical and forecasted prices, as well as recent news summaries, through an interactive Streamlit-based web interface.

+How to use:
+Firstly you need the API keys from HuggingFace and NewAPI and you also need a Streamlit account to host this web application.
+You need to add you APIs to the code and run the code using "streamlit run {name of your file}".
+After that you will get a UI that asks for the stock ticker, type any ticker and see your predicition results visualized using graph and a financial summary of recent news of the stock.
 Features

-1. Stock Price Prediction:
+Stock Price Prediction:
   a.Historical stock price visualization. b.LSTM-based predictive modeling to forecast stock prices. c.Root Mean Squared Error (RMSE) calculation to evaluate model performance.

-2. News Summarization:
+News Summarization:
-  Fetches recent financial news using News API.
-  Summarizes news articles using a language model from Hugging Face Hub.
-  Displays the latest articles and their summaries.
+  a.Fetches recent financial news using News API. b.Summarizes news articles using a language model from Hugging Face Hub. c.Displays the latest articles and their summaries.

-3.Interactive Dashboard:
+Interactive Dashboard:
-  Simple and user-friendly interface powered by Streamlit.
-  Real-time data retrieval and visualization.
+  a.Simple and user-friendly interface powered by Streamlit. b.Real-time data retrieval and visualization.

 Tech Stack
   Frontend: Streamlit